snotskie/ttrpg/site/src/world.md

     - The human capital is a city of wood and stone on an island, connected to the mainland by a large bridge, which the humans settled when they sailed to and discovered this land long ago
     - Human poets and authors tell tales of the humans' ongoing territorial battles against the tusks and the ptero

 !!! details "2.
-Tusk -- Ten Woolly Factions"
+Woollies -- Ten Woolly Factions"
     #### Basic Stats

     After selecting your Lifestyle, choose one of your Basic Stats and increase its die by one size, to a maximum of $d10$.